 The 1880 listing is similar, except “Wm.
 H. Whiting,” who would then have been about 22, is shown as a clerk at 75 St. Paul, along with John Gorsuch, no doubt the J.H.
 Gorsuch mentioned in the censuses.

-By 1888 the listing for James’s company has been dropped and William is now in business with Catherine L. Gorsuch, presumably “Katie” from the censuses, now apparently John’s widow:
+By 1888 the listing for James’s company has been dropped and William is now in business with [2019 Update: his sister.]
+Catherine L. Gorsuch, “Katie” from the censuses, now John’s widow:

-Before 1800, when David was 49 years old, he married Eunity (or Unity) Purdin.
-She was half his age, but it was a fruitful marriage, with eight children over the remaining 15 years of David’s life.
-His last child, James, was born on April 1, 1815, less than two months before David’s death, on May 27.
+David’s last child, James, was born on April 1, 1815, and David died on May 27.
+Eunity was left a widow with eight children, ranging in age from fifteen to two months!
 This is all plausible and consistent, but there is a problem: The information in this paragraph, unlike that above and below it, came from other users’ family trees, a distinctly unreliable source.
 So I needed to find corroboration for this story, especially as it related to James.

 · a woman between 26 and 44 years old – presumably Unity, who would have been 34.